 5. Your website isn’t easy to update.

-This is one of the most common things I hear from people.
+This is one of the most common things we hear from people.
 They have a website that is hard to update.
 Even basic tasks like changing copy or images are difficult, time-consuming or not possible without a developer.
 This is not necessary.
 You can have a website that is easy to manage without a developer.
-Here’s a blog with more information on this exact topic – Will My New Website Be Easy To Update?

 6. Your company is rebranding.

 If your company is rebranding in any way – name change, logo change, color change, etc. you will likely need to redesign your website to align to your new brand.

 What is the process for a website redesign?

 As you consider redesigning your website, you’ll want to know what to expect.
 What is the process?
 Who’s involved?
 How long will it take?

 One thing to know is that not all website redesign processes are the same.
 And unfortunately, this can be hard to evaluate if you’re not familiar with a website redesign because you simply don’t know what to ask and you might not recognize missing steps that could blow your project up if they are missed or not done well.

 A website redesign is kind of like building a house.
 We don’t necessarily know what goes into building a strong and solid foundation, but if this is skipped or done poorly, my entire house will be jeopardized.

 That’s why it’s important to work with experts you trust.
 Here are some things that will help you be informed and to talk to your website experts about.